Use coupon code WELCOME10 for 10% off your first order.

 How to Use It:

-After gently cleaning and drying your baby’s bottom, apply a thin layer of balm.
+After gently cleaning and drying your baby’s bottom, apply a thin layer of balm, like Matylda’s beef tallow balm.
 Don’t slather too much — a little goes a long way.
 And remember: consistency is key.
 Apply fresh cream at every change to protect and help the skin heal naturally.

 Severe Nappy Rash — When to See a Doctor